nekhvoya/teamcity-test/README.md

 * TeamCity has an admin account with credentials admin/admin

 ### How to run tests
-Tests can be run from the IDE by selecting a test and clicking the Run button or by running the following command: `./gradlew test`
+Tests can be run from the IDE by selecting a test and clicking the Run button or by running the following command: `./gradlew test`.

 ### Reporting
 When the test run is finished a test report will be generated.
 The report can be found in `/build/reports/tests/test/index.html`.
 If a test fails a screenshot will be made.
-Screenshots can be found in the following directory `/build/reports/tests/`.
+Screenshots can be found in the following directory: `/build/reports/tests/`.

 ### Test cases for automation